forwinder15/wlamm/content/posts/2019-04-11--the-causes-of-white-smoke-from-a-diesel-and-what-to-look-for/index.md

 ##2.
 A thick cloud a white smoke

 Red alert 🚨 This is the danger zone.
 Water or coolant can cause white smoke from a diesel as well.
 This is a symptom of a bad problem.
 You are getting coolant or water in the combustion chamber and If you know anything about compressing water you know this is no going to end well.
 Spoiler - water does not compress.
 So, if you have this problem be careful running it for any period of time.
-Once your sure its water stop and fix it.
+Once you are sure its water stop and fix it.

-This will be a steady stream a smoke after start up.
+This will be a steady stream a smoke after starting up.
 Usually you will see the smoke will be a "thick" smoke (Like in the gif at the top of the page).
 It will also be noted by a sweet 🍫 smell.
 Some likely causes include,

 - Blown head gasket
 - Cracked block or head
 - Contaminated fuel

-Remember, significant damage wil occur if you run the engine with water in the combustion chamber.
+Remember, significant damage will occur if you run the engine with water in the combustion chamber.

 ##3.
 Continuous "light" white smoke